autocrypt/autocrypt/doc/mua-internals.rst

 arbitrary dot injection (e.g. ``johndoe@example.org`` delivers to the same mailbox as ``john.doe@example.org``).
 Do we want to try to support these somehow?
-It would be simplest to declare anyone using aliasing schemes like this as out-of-scope for INBOMEv1.
+It would be simplest to declare anyone using aliasing schemes like this as out-of-scope for Autocryptv1.

 FIXME: do we want to allow sophisticated users to explicitly merge known shared aliases as long as the domain side stays the same?
-For example, if i happen to know that ``jdoe@example.org`` delivers to the same mailbox as ``john@example.org``, can i declare that to an INBOME-aware MUA?
+For example, if i happen to know that ``jdoe@example.org`` delivers to the same mailbox as ``john@example.org``, can i declare that to an Autocrypt-aware MUA?
 How would such an explicit merge affect state management?